 Many of you jumped on the Homemade Vanilla Extract train.
 It was so much fun!

-Then around 2014, there was a crop failure and the price of vanilla beans went through the roof.
+Then a few years ago, there was a crop failure and the price of vanilla beans went through the roof.
 No longer was I able to share that we should all make vanilla. :( I kept waiting and waiting for the prices to finally go down.
 But year after year, the prices of vanilla beans have remained crazy high.

 This, of course, has affected the price of pre-made vanilla extract at the store.
 I’ve watched those prices creep up through the years, too.
 Such a bummer!

 But what if here in 2020 we can now make vanilla extract affordable again!!!

 I have always purchased my vanilla beans online from Olive Nation.
 They consistently offer the best price for the highest quality.
 And because they like working with us here, they offer all Heavenly Homemakers readers a 15% off discount code (HOME)!
 Plus they offer free shipping on orders over $50!

 I’ve checked their site for the past few years to see how the vanilla bean prices are doing.
 Ouch.
 They’ve been so high!
 And I’ve known that if they are high at Olive Nation, they are higher from other places.
 So I’ve waited.

 This week I saw that one of their varieties of beans is LOWER again!!!
 (Plus they give us a 15% off discount when we use the code HOME at checkout.)